kmcurry/codeforamerica.org/_posts/2011-05-30-honoring-memorial-day.markdown

 <em>“To my Dad, a 30+ year DoD/Army auditor who taught me to honor, respect and value public service.”</em>
 — Matt, Washington DC

 <em>“He's serving us in the US Army.
-He & his family's sacrifice & service are admirable & honorable.”</em>
+He &amp; his family's sacrifice &amp; service are admirable &amp; honorable.”</em>
 — John Carson, Honolulu, HI

 <em>“Thank you to the men and women who risk their lives for our nation overseas!”</em>